 The Chaos Theory of Careers has been in development for almost two decades (Prvor & Bright, 2014).
-Hutchison (2015) has suggested effect on the nature of that person's perspective that the theory may seem complex and somewhat abstract, however, this is inevitable if The Convergent Perspective is focused on a theoretical formulation is to reflect life as it is really lived and reality as it actually is.
+Hutchison (2015) has suggested that the theory may seem complex and somewhat abstract, however, this is inevitable if a theoretical formulation is to reflect life as it is really lived and reality as it actually is.
 Anything less fails to do justice to either human experience or the world in which they live and is a distorted over-simplification of human lives and careers.
 All of the unexpected twists, turns, and complexities of life reveal that the CTC approach captures the nature of people and their environments more holistically and accurately than its more reductionist forebears.
-We hope to invalidate the insights and value of the work of either Holland or Super; their theories continue to have significant theoretical and practical worth.
+We hope to have illustrated that our approach does not invalidate the insights and value of the work of either Holland or Super; their theories continue to have significant theoretical and practical worth.
 Though neither is incompatible with the CTC, we believe the CTC gives a richer understanding that emphasizes more centrally the kinds of career development challenges that people face in the twenty-first century, including change, chance, complexity, and uncertainty.